-“As the largest medical school in the country, through our work in research, patient care and education, we have the power and the responsibility to be effective advocates for our LGBTQ+ patients and families and to understand the disparities and inequities that exist within the LGBTQ+ community,” said Alvaro Tori, MD, associate dean for diversity affairs at IU School of Medicine.
+“As the largest medical school in the country, through our work in research, patient care and education, we have the power and the responsibility to be effective advocates for our LGBTQ+ patients and families and to understand the disparities and inequities that exist within the LGBTQ+ community,” said Alvaro Tori, MD, senior associate dean of equity and inclusion at IU School of Medicine.

 Colorful parades and festivities happen across the nation during Pride Month, which is celebrated in June to commemorate the event that catalyzed the gay rights movement.
 On June 28, 1969, police raided the Stonewall Inn in New York City, a popular LGBTQ+ gathering place.
 Countering this police harassment, about 400 people rioted, and protests continued for five days.
 The first gay pride march was organized in New York’s Greenwich Village in June 1970 on the one-year anniversary of the Stonewall uprising.

 The first gay pride festival to be held in a public space in Indianapolis happened in June 1988.
 Today, the Indy Pride Parade is one of the largest in the nation, and the Indy Pride Festival attracts over 100,000 annual attendees.

 IU School of Medicine will be represented among them.